-performs complex text substitutions.
+Regex.Replace.
+This function performs complex text substitutions.
 It can use a delegate function for replacements—this is a MatchEvaluator type.
-But in simpler cases it is often sufficient to use a String replacement.Regex.MatchStrings

-To start, please notice the Imports directive.
-This gives you easier access to all the Regex types.
-After declaring the input string, we invoke the Regex.Replace function and pass three arguments to it.
+First example.
+Let us begin with this program.
+After declaring the input string, we invoke the Regex.Replace function and pass 3 arguments to it.

 ' Input string.

-As mentioned, the Regex.Replace function has a more powerful mechanism for replacing text programmatically.
-To use this mechanism, you must create a MatchEvaluator instance, which is a delegate pointer to a function.
+MatchEvaluator.
+Regex.Replace function has a more powerful version.
+We must create a MatchEvaluator instance, which is a delegate pointer to a function.

-UpperFirst: Please look at the UpperFirst function.
-This invokes the Regex.Replace shared method, and passes three arguments.
+Detail Please look at the UpperFirst function.
+This invokes the Regex.Replace shared method, and passes 3 arguments.

 ' Write the uppercased forms.